 Kistefos Public Service Fellowship Fund

-In 2006, Kistefos AS established the Kistefos Public Service Fellowship Fund.
+Kistefos AS established the Kistefos Public Service Fellowship Fund in 2006.
 The fund was created in order to support Norwegian students to pursue masters’ degrees in public administration at Harvard Kennedy School.

-The fund finances at least two students annually from 2007-2015 and is financed by a donation of around NOK 8 million.
+The fund finances at least two students annually.
 Recipients of scholarships must sign a binding contract to work in the Norwegian public sector for a period of at least three years after graduation.

-The reason why the fund was established was that Mr. Sveaas (owner of Kistefos AS) is on the Dean’s Council at the school and the objective of the fund is to educate professional managers who will contribute to the improved and efficient management of the Norwegian public sector.
+The reason why the fund was established was that Mr. Sveaas, the sole owner of Kistefos AS, is on the Dean’s Council at the school.
+The objective of the fund is to educate professional managers who will contribute to the improved and efficient management of the Norwegian public sector.

 In order to apply to the Kistefos Public Service Fellowship Fund, an application must first be qualified for acceptance at Harvard Kennedy School.
 The school’s normal criteria for acceptance, such as leadership qualities, commitment to improved administration, academic qualities, work experience and leadership potential will be given special weight during the application process.

-Candidates who are admitted to Harvard Kennedy School simultaneously qualify for the Kistefos scholarship.
+Candidates who are admitted to Harvard Kennedy School simultaneously qualify for the Kistefos Fellowship.

 Previous graduates of Oslo Handelsgymnasium are particularly encouraged to apply and will be given preferential treatment if candidates are otherwise equally qualified.